ranawg/geo_env/README.md

 # geo_env

-Code for ERSE 394 Geo-environmetal modeling
+Code for ERSE 394 Geo-environmetal modeling and related materials